roundcube/roundcubemail-helpdocs/en_US/mail/importexport.rst

 Download a Single Message
 ^^^^^^^^^^^^^^^^^^^^^^^^^

-To download an email message, select one first a message first in the :ref:`mail-messages-list` and then choose *Download (.eml)* from the *More* menu in the toolbar.
-Choose where to save the exported .eml file if prompted, otherwise find the file the "Downloads" folder on your computer.
+To download an email message, first select a message in the :ref:`mail-messages-list` and then choose *Download (.eml)* from the *More* menu in the toolbar.
+Choose where to save the exported .eml file if prompted, otherwise find the file in the "Downloads" folder on your computer.

 .. only:: zipdownload